nwnoll/taxalogue/README.md

 ## Prerequisites
-You need to have **ruby** installed. *taxalogue* is tested for ruby **2.6, 2.7 and 3.0**.
-Although older version of ruby might also work.
+You need to have **ruby** installed. *taxalogue* is tested for ruby **2.6.3+, 2.7 and 3.0**.
+Although older versions of ruby might also work.
 For detailed instructions go to https://www.ruby-lang.org/en/documentation/installation/

-**sqlite3** is also needed, on MacOs it should be already preinstalled.
+**sqlite3** is also needed, on MacOS it should be already preinstalled.
 If you use a Linux distribution like Ubuntu you could install it with `sudo apt-get install sqlite3`.
 For more information consider going to https://www.sqlite.org/

 Additionally quite a bit of disk space is needed.
 The concrete size depends on the used taxon, but 40 Gigabytes of free disk space should be considered as a minimum requirement.